top of page

 Expanding your team with global talent can be a game-changer for your business.
 To sponsor overseas workers in the UK, you'll need a Skilled Worker Sponsor Licence.
 At MYG LTD Immigration, Marc Gibson our Salisbury immigration consultant provides the guidance and support businesses need to navigate this complex process.

-With 20 years of dedicated experience in UK immigration, and a unique 3-year background in specialist recruitment, I offer unparalleled insight into both the immigration rules and the practical hiring challenges businesses face.
-Based in Salisbury, I proudly serve employers across the South West (Wiltshire, Somerset, Dorset, Hampshire), offering clear, fixed-fee employer sponsor licence application UK advice to simplify your business journey.
+With 20 years experience employer sponsor licence UK, and a unique 3-year background in specialist recruitment, I offer unparalleled insight into both the immigration rules and the practical hiring challenges businesses face.
+Based in Salisbury, I proudly serve employers across the South West (Wiltshire, Somerset, Dorset, Hampshire), offering clear, fixed-fee employer sponsor licence application & advice to simplify your business journey.

 Why Your Business Needs an Employer Sponsor Licence